apache/pulsar/site2/docs/schema-manage.md

     A broker performs the compatibility check based on the configured compatibility check strategy of the namespace to which the topic belongs.

-    * If the schema is registered, producer is connected.
+    * If the schema is registered, a producer is connected to a broker.

-    * If the schema isn't registered
+    * If the schema is not registered:

         * If`isAllowAutoUpdateSchema` = false, producer is rejected.